maxrr/cs400/README.md

 For each project, every student in the class needed to submit an implementation of a certain data type in Java, which is why I have directories with \_solo appended to them - these are my submissions.
 The directories without \_solo are the full projects.

 I tried my best to erase any personal information of those in my group for these projects, but it's totally possible that I missed something.
-Just shoot me an email at max.r.rountree@gmail.com or open an issue or pull request and I'll delete whatever needs to be deleted.
+Please email me at max.r.rountree@gmail.com and I'll remove whatever's necessary.

 ## Project 1: Hashtable